Does Feedback Alignment Work at Biological Timescales?: Feedback alignment works at biological timescales

 \subsection{Biological Timescales}

+A central motivation for these algorithms is their relevance to biological learning.
+Real neural circuits operate on multiple nested timescales, from millisecond synaptic conductances to second-scale plasticity windows and slower homeostatic processes.
+Yet most algorithmic work has abstracted away these temporal constraints.
+Here, we parameterize our continuous-time networks with biologically motivated constants and show that they learn effectively on timescales observed in the brain.
+Of the three time constants relevant in our model, $\tplas{}$ is the least constrained biologically.
+Our results therefore provide a new theoretical prediction that narrows its plausible functional range.

 A central result of our study is that robust learning requires plasticity windows that outlast the stimulus duration by at least an order of magnitude, placing $\tplas{}$ firmly in the few-second range.
 This prediction is biologically plausible and experimentally testable, and it narrows the functional range of $\tplas{}$, which has so far been the least constrained timescale in biology.

-This requirement emerges when we parameterize our continuous-time networks with biologically motivated constants and evaluate their performance.
-Real neural circuits operate on nested timescales, from millisecond synaptic conductances to second-scale plasticity windows and slower homeostatic processes.
-Yet most algorithmic work abstracts away these temporal constraints.
-By contrast, our simulations demonstrate that the hierarchy $\tprop{}\ll\tplas{}\ll\tdec{}$, characteristic of cortical tissue, is sufficient to support effective learning.
+Our simulations demonstrate that the hierarchy $\tprop{}\ll\tplas{}\ll\tdec{}$, characteristic of cortical tissue, is sufficient to support effective learning.

 In our model, $\tprop{}$ corresponds to the dominant synaptic conductance time constant, $\tplas{}$ to the biochemical induction gate during which coincident presynaptic drive and modulatory/error input can trigger plasticity, and $\tdec{}$ to slow synaptic weakening.
 Once $\tdec{}\gg\tprop{},\tplas{}$, it primarily sets a slow baseline for weight decay rather than shaping learning dynamics.
 Table~\ref{tab:timescales} summarizes these biophysical processes.